epicweb-dev/react-suspense/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-1-orange.svg?style=flat-square)](#contributors-)
 [![PRs Welcome][prs-badge]][prs] [![Code of Conduct][coc-badge]][coc]

+## ⚠️ Warning ⚠️

+This workshop material deals with **EXPERIMENTAL** features in React.
+Please do not copy/paste any of the code you find here into a production application and expect it to work.
+Even when the features are released they may not work the same as demonstrated in this workshop material.

+That said, the concepts in this workshop will very likely be applicable when these features are stable, so enjoy the workshop!

 ## Pre-Workshop Instructions/Requirements

 In order for us to maximize our efforts during the workshop, please do the